TheGoodSire/The-Dragon-s-Lair/README.md

   5. If playing competitively with multiple players, the player with the highest score when their luck runs out wins.

 # Resetting the Game:
-  1. Double click all treasure hunter (player) blinks and all dragon blinks to temporarily set them back to lair tiles.
+  1. Put together all the blinks that you want to reset and long press any blink to reset the whole board, you will see a white confirmation.
   2. Set up the game again following the provided setup rules above.

 # Challenge Mode: